castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 	- NO_LIMIT - removes the resource limit even if it was specified in the workload spec.
 	- KEEP_LIMITS - keep existing resource limits.
 While limits provide stability predictability, they may restrict workloads that need to temporarily burst beyond their allocation.
 	- MULTIPLIER - used to calculate the resource limit.
 The final value is determined by multiplying the resource request by the specified factor.
+	- MAINTAIN_RATIO - maintains the original ratio between requests and limits.

 Optional: